Menu

 Answer:

-• Management has been briefed on work done, findings and recommendations.
+• Management has been briefed on the work done, as well as its findings and recommendations.

-• Management very involved in planning and conducting annual review.
+• Management is very involved in planning and conducting annual reviews.

-• Summary report prepared and provided to management/fund board.
+• A summary report was prepared and provided to the management/fund board.

-• Management informed and involved in resolving material compliance issues on a real-time basis.
+• Management is informed and involved in resolving material compliance issues in real-time.

 • Management is not interested in compliance issues.